Dickinson-COMP-491-492/website/docs/assignments/PP03-DemoDayPresentation.md

 Affirmative answers to the following questions will be indicative of high quality demonstrations.

 - **Content:**
-  - Will the audience understand what the contribution is trying to fix/improve in the project?
+  - Will the audience clearly understand:
+    - what the contribution is trying to fix/improve in the project?
-  - Will the audience understand the effect that the contribution has had, including the degree to which it has or has not addressed the issue?
+    - the effect that the contribution has had, including the degree to which it has or has not addressed the issue?
-  - Will the audience clearly understand how the code implements the contribution being demonstrated?
+    - how the code implements the contribution being demonstrated?
+    - some of the interesting learning exeperiences that were had in working on the issue?

 - **Presentation Materials:**
   - Do the presentation materials (slides, white board, video, etc) effectively serve the purpose of helping the audience understand the content?